Getting Started

 - Run

-chmod +x install.shto grant execution permissions. - Run
+chmod +x run.shto grant execution permissions. - Run

 3. Create Your First Case#